BREXIT & EMPIRE

 “In history there was no era of the nation-state: generally empire ended while integration began, with no interval in between… [For Britain] there was no moment between empire and integration when the nation was sovereign and the state flourished in isolation.”

 Snyder makes a compelling case that the nostalgia for the nation-state we never were was partly sublimated in the creation of the European Union.
 But, this also allowed us to “forget the true difficulties of history” and that “leaders and societies could praise themselves for choosing Europe, when in fact Europe was an existential need after empire”.

 Britain, Snyder argues, has never been a ‘nation-state’.

 Nigel Farage “proposed a return to a non-existent past, when Europeans lived in nation-states without immigrants”.
-Because of this fallacy, leaving the EU “would be a step into the unknown rather than the comfortable homecoming promised by nationalism,” Snyder argues.
+Because of this delusion, leaving the EU “would be a step into the unknown rather than the comfortable homecoming promised by nationalism,” Snyder argues.

 By choosing a Brexit that refuses to recognise that we were never just an autonomous nation-state but relied on resources, workforces and armies drawn from across the globe, we are condemned to an impossible search for a past that never was.

 The longer we fail to recognise the realities of the British Empire, the longer the idea of what it represented can be warped.
 It’s driving us over a Brexit cliff-edge.